kinjuk/finance-journal/projects.md

 Each idea is executed either manually, via API, or another method and recorded in detail, capturing positions, prices, timing, and outcomes.

 Over time, the accumulated data and statistics will reveal what works, what needs refinement, and what is unprofitable, while also highlighting good vs. bad instincts and decision-making patterns.

+Excel File with Logs and Notes will be available in due time.

 ---